Sun Protection for Outdoor Workers

 - Ensure employees do not strip off clothing when it is sunny

-- Provide sun screen, SPF of at least 30 and UVA label on bottle
+- Provide sun screen, SPF of at least 30 and UVA label on bottle, sunscreen needs to be frequently applied

 - Provide sun glasses